Skip to main content

 Public Service Programs for Childcare at Younger Ages

-Another form of support is financial assistance for childcare, preschool and health services, offered as a public service by agencies such as the Child Care Services Association.
-This federal organization works at the state, territory and tribal level to help low-income families gain access to the services necessary to keep their children safe, healthy and well-educated.
+Another form of support is financial assistance for childcare, preschool and health services, offered as a public service by agencies.
+Organizations work at the state, territory and tribal level to help low-income families gain access to the services necessary to keep their children safe, healthy and well-educated.

 Childcare and Educational Services

-This means that almost half — more than 10 million — children in the United States would benefit from high-quality infant and early childhood care and education provided as a public service, either free of charge or at a reduced cost to the family.
+Unsurprisingly, children aged three to four from low-income families are less likely to attend preschool than children from higher income families.
+Overall, millions of children in the U.S. — and their families — would benefit immensely from high-quality infant and early childhood care and education provided as a public service, either free of charge or at a reduced cost to the family.

 Prenatal Care and Nutrition